-It is recognised that in some years more focus may be needed on non-professional competencies so statistical/data science development will therefore fluctuate.
+It is recognised that in some years more focus may be needed on non-professional competencies so statistical or data science development will therefore fluctuate.
 The minimum levels of professional CPD must be achieved on an average basis over a five year rolling period.

-If, for whatever reason, time is spent outside of the GSG, then it is the responsibility of individuals to keep their statistical/data science development up to date.
-To facilitate this and ensure membership of the group is retained, it would be advisable to maintain links with a senior statistical/data science contact in your department.
+If, for whatever reason, time is spent outside of the GSG, then it is the responsibility of individuals to keep their statistical or data science development up to date.
+To facilitate this and ensure membership of the group is retained, it would be advisable to maintain links with a senior statistical or data science contact in your department.
 HoPs can advise on any ‘Keeping in Touch’ schemes available in individual departments.